rklymentiev/asl_recognition/README.md

 ## Data Set

 Data set was created by me (approximately 1200 images for 1 gesture).
-Original idea of the data set was found on [Kaggle](https://www.kaggle.com/grassknoted/asl-alphabet).

 **Data set structure:**
 ```